 If an item is crossed out, it might be untested, not applicable or incompatible.
 Contact the developer to be sure.

 - jQuery for the Control Panel

 The External Entries plugin lets you manage any MySQL database table from an ExpressionEngine template.
 Select, update, insert and delete database rows.
+Now free!

 The External Entries plugin lets you easily update, insert into, select and delete from any MySQL database table.
 The table can be in your EE database or any other database to which you have access.

 The plugin’s four functions correspond to MySQL’s select, update, insert and delete commands.
 Place the plugin in separate EE templates that are called by jQuery’s ajaxy .on() method, and your web site becomes a web app!